henrypapadatos/AutoBots/README.md

 | Learned PE | 0.7531       | 1.155        | **0.6774**       |
 | Autobots (Sinusoidal PE)  | **0.7159**       | **0.6562**       | 1.112        |

 The results of this experiment are intriguing.
-The learned PE drastically improve the performences of Val MinADE 6 but reduces them by a lot for minFDE 6.
+The learned PE drastically improve the performances of Val MinADE 6 but reduces them by a lot for minFDE 6.
 In light of these results, we decided to stick to the classic sinusoidal PE for the following experiments.

 ### Multi-layer loss (MLL)
 To test this experiment, use the following arguments: